thelo-gaultier/docker-workshop-installation/3-docker-images/README.md

 # run the application
 CMD ["python", "/usr/src/app/app.py"]
 ```
+> Here we start from an existing image ( alpine:3.5) then add some extra steps because we need it for our application.

 ## 3.1.2.
 Build a Docker image
 * Step 1 Now we can build our Docker image.
 In the command below, replace <user-name> with your user name.
 For a real image, the user name should be the same as you created when you registered on Docker Hub.
 Because we will not publish our image, you can use any valid name: